markenzoo/contao-expo-push-notification-bundle/README.md

     <img alt="Send a token to your backend" src="https://docs.expo.io/static/images/saving-token.png" width="680">
 </p>

 This extensions for Contao provides a [Controller](https://github.com/markenzoo/contao-expo-push-notification-bundle/blob/master/src/Controller/ExpoPushNotificationController.php) which handles requests to store a token in the database used by your Contao installation.
-The table used for storing theses tokens is called `tl_expo_push_notification_token`.
+The table used for storing tokens is called `tl_expo_push_notification_token`.
 All you need to do is to send a `POST`-Request to the Endpoint `https://your-server.com/api/notifications` with the token from your mobile app.
 (Where "https://your-server.com" is the domain of your website and /api/notifications is the endpoint of the above mentioned controller.)

 Take for example the following implementation and store it in a file called `pushNotificationsAsync.js`.
 Remember to replace "https://your-server.com" with the domain of your website.